 Every parent talks about the moment they first saw their children and the tidal wave of emotion that washed over them.
 They felt love, of course, after all, any parent will tell you that they never knew what love was until they held their child.
 They felt devotion and an instant seismic shift in their priorities.
 The wisdom is clear, when you become a parent everything is suddenly put into perspective and the little things that used to upset you did not really matter at all.

 Looking for proof?
 In the love episode of the Netflix documentary “Babies” Dr Ruth Feldman, the Director of the Centre for Developmental Social Neuroscience at the IDC Herzlia examines the biology behind relationships between children and parents.
 She studied the role of oxytocin in parent-child bonding.
 Collecting samples before and after childbirth, they found that oxytocin in mothers rises during pregnancy and stays after birth.
 When mothers and babies touch each other the oxytocin in both rose, promoting bonding.
 Today, parent-child relationships are much more than just mother-child with fathers, same-sex parents, single parents, working parents, adoptive parents playing just as active of a role in parenting.
 The studies showed that even if a parent did not give birth to their child their oxytocin levels still spike as they bond.
+Babies feel love, they develop with success physically and mentally.
 The science explained in the episode found that the levels of oxytocin were identical in all parents and that the surge of love and happiness came from parenting rather than giving birth.
 You really never knew love like this before.